hencefarthing/hencefarthing.github.io/_briefs/2019/06/2019-06-10-watch-your-email-reminders.md

 1. Open Gmail settings
 1. Add a _Forwarding Address_ (the email address you want everything sent to)
     - Confirm the forwarding address
-1. Confirm allowing emails to be fowarded to your personal address (check your person email)
+1. Confirm allowing emails to be fowarded to your personal address (via your personal email)
     - You may have to confirm _again_
 1. Create a filter on your friend's account
     - From `"me"`
     - Click "Create Filter"
-    - Forward it to: `<your person address>`
+    - Forward it to: `<your personal address>`
     - Click "Create Filter"

 Now you're done!
 Happy reading!